Semi-infinite highest weight categories: Tilting modules and semi-infinite Ringel duality

 \subsection{Semi-infinite Ringel duality}

-Throughout the subsection, $\Lambda$ will be a lower finite poset and $\eps:\Lambda\rightarrow\{\pm\}$ is a sign function.
-The opposite poset $\Lambda^{\op}$ is upper finite.
-The goal is to extend Ringel duality to include stratifications indexed by $\Lambda$ or $\Lambda^\op$.
+Now we extend Ringel duality to lower finite and upper finite $\eps$-stratified categories.
 The situation is not as symmetric as in the finite case and demands different constructions when going from lower finite to upper finite or from upper finite to lower finite.
 If we start with a lower finite $\eps$-stratified category, the Ringel dual is an upper finite $(-\eps)$-stratified category: